Sharpe's Waterloo (TV programme): Plot

 During the battle of Waterloo, Lucille prays for Sharpe's safe return and Jane writes in her diary that she is pregnant with Rossendale's bastard child.
 Sharpe commands the defence of a crucial farmhouse at La Haye Sainte, which is defended by the King's German Legion and the 95th Rifles, saving the life of a King's German Legion officer, Macduff, in the action.
-Believing that La Haye Sainte has fallen, Prince William orders an English regiment to reform from square to line and re-capture the farm.
+Believing that La Haye Sainte has fallen, Prince William (failing to learn from an earlier error) orders an English regiment to reform from square to line and re-capture the farm.
 French cavalry catch the British in the wrong formation, destroy the unit and capture its colours, while Sharpe watches in disgust.
-Mindful of Prince William's incompetence which cost the lives of Harris and Hagman, Sharpe observes the Prince gallop away, leaving his men to be slaughtered by the French.
-Sharpe shoots the prince at long range from a secluded spot, wounding him.
-On another part of the battlefield, Rossendale is killed by French cuirassiers.
+The Prince escapes to the farmhouse for safety.
+Once again misunderstanding what is happening on the battlefield, the Prince leads a foolish attack from the farmhouse, which causes more huge losses to his side, including being directly responsible for the deaths of Hagman and Harris.
+Mindful of Prince William's total incompetence which has cost so many lives, Sharpe observes the Prince gallop away, leaving his men to be slaughtered by the French.
+Sharpe shoots the prince at long range from a secluded spot, think he is mortally wounded.
+On another part of the battlefield, Rossendale breaks his duck and kills his first man, realising he likes it and can now kill Sharpe, he revels in his newly acquired bloodlust and is killed by French cuirassiers.

-Sharpe takes command of his old unit, the Prince of Wales' Own Volunteers, when its commanding officer becomes a casualty.
+Sharpe moves back to Wellington's forces and assumes command of his old unit, the South Essex Regiment, when its commanding officer becomes a casualty.
 At the climax of the battle, Napoleon sends in his elite Imperial Guard.
 Sharpe repels this last-ditch assault, much to Wellington's delight.
-When the Prussians belatedly arrive to reinforce the British, Wellington orders Sharpe to take the regiment in pursuit of the retreating enemy.
-Sharpe glimpses Napoleon as he rides off in defeat.
+Wellington orders Sharpe to take the men in pursuit of the retreating enemy, saying it's his battalion.
+Sharpe leads his men forward, both he and Harper glimpse Napoleon ahead of them on a hill, as he concedes and rides off in defeat.
+The pair are jubilant they both finally got to see 'ole Boney.
+Satisfied, Harper says a final goodbye to his colonel, as Sharpe urges his men forward to 'see the frogs off.'